waawal/cashkam-meta/api/docs/authentication.rst

 .. http:get:: /auth

-   Checks credentials and returns a authorization `Token`.
+   Checks credentials and returns a `Authorization Token`.

    It accepts :http:method:`get` only.